angela34a/MEC8_Lunz_microbiome/README.md

 Rendered html versions of Rmd files can be found at link: https://rpubs.com/angela34a/1067191

 # Analysis
-.R file with the source code
+MEC8.R file with the source code